LuiseFreese/mermaid/README.md

 ## Developer Documentation

-For developers who want to understand, maintain, or contribute to this project: [Developer Documentation](docs/DEVELOPER.md) - Comprehensive technical guide
+For developers who want to understand, maintain, or contribute to this project: [Developer Documentation](docs/DEVELOPER.md)

 ## Contributing